-The Introductory Section-Offers an overview of LACERA and the significant activities and events that occurred during the fiscal year 2004-2005.
-In addition to this Letter of Transmittal, this section contains the Certificate of Achievement for Excellence in Financial Reporting, Public Pension Standards Award, Members of the Boards of Retirement and Investments, LACERA's organizational chart, and a list of professional consultants utilized by LACERA.
+The Introductory Section-Offers an overview of LACERA and the significant activities and events that occurred during the fiscal year 2005-2006.
+In addition to this Letter of Transmittal, this section contains the Certificate of Achievement for Excellence in Financial Reporting, the Public Pension Standards Award, the international ARC Award for outstanding achievement in annual report design and written text, Members of the Boards of Retirement and Investments, LACERA's administrative management, and a list of professional consultants utilized by LACERA.